massoncheg/forgejo-docs/docs/user/packages/alt.md

 ---
-title: 'Alt Package Registry'
+title: 'ALT Package Registry'
 license: 'Apache-2.0'
 origin_url: 'https://codeberg.org/forgejo/docs/src/commit/8f46649aa9864b075c136c3a1eb86dc1d3579829/docs/user/packages/rpm.md'
 ---

-Publish [Alt](https://www.altlinux.org/APT_в_ALT_Linux/CreateRepository) packages for your user or organization.
+Publish [ALT](https://www.altlinux.org/APT_в_ALT_Linux/CreateRepository) packages for your user or organization.

 ## Requirements

-To work with the Alt registry, you need to use the APT-RPM package manager to consume packages.
+To work with the ALT registry, you need to use a HTTP client like `curl` to upload and a package manager like `apt-get` to consume packages.

+> **NOTE:** In ALT Linux, the `apt-get` command is provided by [APT-RPM](https://en.wikipedia.org/wiki/APT-RPM), a version of APT adapted for RPM packages.
+> This differs from the APT used in Debian or Ubuntu, which is designed for DEB packages.

-The following examples use `apt-rpm`.
+The following examples use `apt-get`.

 ## Configuring the package registry